Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Formalism

 \subsection{Calibration with Nyx simulation suite}

-As mentioned earlier, we utilized a cosmological hydrodynamical simulation, Nyx to extract the skewers and calibrate our technique.
+As mentioned earlier, we utilized a cosmological hydrodynamical simulation, Nyx, to extract the skewers and calibrate our technique.
 The simulation description closely follows the previous work by \citet{2024ApJ...965..134D}, which provides sufficient box size ($100~h^{-1}\mathrm{Mpc}$) and resolution ($4096^3$ dark matter and baryon grids) for converged Ly-$\alpha$ forest statistics.
 Further, the Ly-$\alpha$ forest opacities are deposited in redshift space using an approximate form for the Voigt profile \citep{2006MNRAS.369.2025T} in 2 km/s grid resolution, given the neutral hydrogen field estimated assuming ionization equilibrium.
 We used the skewers from this simulation suite at three redshifts ($z=5.0, 5.5$ \& $6.0$) to calibrate the redshift dependence of our empirical model.
 For each of these redshifts, we extracted 10,000 random skewers of overdensity and temperature fields from the simulation box.
-We also utilized different temperature variants of the simulation suites.
-The optical depth skewers also include peculiar velocity information, although the effect is supposed to be small and we do not explicitly take into account that effect in the semi numerical setup described later.
+Similarly, we utilized different temperature variants of the simulation suites.
+The optical depth skewers also include peculiar velocity information, although the effect is supposed to be small, and we did not explicitly take into account that effect in the semi-numerical setup described later.
 However, due to the large-scale coherence of the velocity field, this effect can be worthwhile to explore in a future study.
 As this simulation assumes instantaneous reionization, these temperature variations can be obtained by changing the reionization end.
-We utilize the models with sudden reionization end at $z=6.2, ~6.7, ~7.7$ \& $15$; providing a range of temperature variations where earlier reionization end corresponds to lower temperature and vice versa.
-We also create three different variants of effective mean photoionization rate as well by scaling the optical depth skewers in post processing where the opacity is inversely related to the photoionization rate.
+We utilized the models with sudden reionization end at $z=6.2, ~6.7, ~7.7$ \& $15$; providing a range of temperature variations where earlier reionization end corresponds to lower temperature and vice versa.
+We also created a few different variants of effective mean photoionization rate as well by scaling the optical depth skewers in post-processing, where the opacity is inversely related to the photoionization rate.